WH Incharge banner

 3. Responsibility for valuable inventory.

-4. Dealing with operational issues and emergencies.
+4. Dealing with logistical challenges and disruptions.

-7. Potential for workplace accidents and injuries.
+8. Potential for workplace accidents.